conquestace/ComfyUI-Conquest-Chatterbox/README.md

     *   Synthesize speech from text.
     *   Optional voice cloning using an audio prompt.
     *   Adjustable parameters: exaggeration, temperature, CFG weight, seed.
+    *   Text longer than 300 characters is automatically chunked into 300‑character tokens and synthesized sequentially.
 *   **Chatterbox Voice Conversion Node:**
     *   Convert the voice in a source audio file to sound like a target voice.
     *   Uses a target audio file for voice characteristics or defaults to a built-in voice if no target is provided.